 Ribble and Crosville Motor Services had both been trying to expand into Liverpool, and the Corporation, possibly begrudgingly, allowed them to run limited services into Canning Place in 1925.

 Ribble gradually extended its services in the early 1930s, some operating in conjunction with Liverpool Corporation Tramways.
 Eventually buses ran northwards to Crosby, Formby and Southport and inland to Maghull and Ormskirk.
 The terminus in Skelhorne Street was only opened in 1960.

 Meanwhile, Crosville had a service from Liverpool to London in the late 1920s, along with routes to Chester and North Wales in the 1930s.

-Speke Airport was built in the late 1920s on land that had been part of the estate of Speke Hall.
+Speke Airport, now called the John Lennon Airport, was built in the late 1920s on land that had been part of the estate of Speke Hall.
 The first service to London was started in 1930 by Imperial Airways, although the airport was not officially opened until 1933.

 The airport was requisitioned by the RAF for the duration of the World War II.

 Life was difficult after World War I when there was a surplus of labour, exacerbated by the arrival of sailors and soldiers from other countries, both during and after the conflict.
 Tension led to race riots in Liverpool in 1919, and subsequently in other parts of the country.